thoughtbot/Argo/Documentation/Common-Gotchas.md

 With our assumption on `curry`, we would get a Swift compiler error when doing `curry(User.init)` because `User.init` takes 6 arguments.
-Even though the API has decided to send us back separate fields for each avatar size, there is a very clear normalization we can do in our model:
+Even though the API has decided to send back separate fields for each avatar size, we can normalize this response by introducing a new `Avatar` type.

 ```swift
 struct User {